What is needed?

 Within South Yorkshire we are able to benefit by some learning set up by Hampshire Scouts which follows a blended approach.
-Headquarters have approved this approach for use as part of the COVID Safe First Aid Training until the end of the year.
+Headquarters have approved this approach for use as part of the COVID Safe First Aid Training.
+We may also offer some face to face sessions.

-The approach is made up of the following:
+The blended approach is made up of the following:

 - Completing E-learning first.
 This will take approximately 2.5 hours, which teaches you all the relevant information.
 It includes videos, fact sheets and quizzes.
 On completion of the course, you will be directed to complete a form which will be sent to the County.
 (Ensure that you select South Yorkshire Scouts)

 The link to the e-learning can be followed here: https://hampshire-scouts.thinkific.com/courses/firstresponse